What is the Best Planer for Beginners? Affordable for Woodworkers (2023)

 1. DEWALT DW735X

 One feature that sets DEWALT DW735X apart from others is its motor speed, which operates up to 20000 RPM.
-It also runs with 15-amp of power, so we don’t doubt it can get the job done faster than other models.
+It also runs with 15-amp of power, and in my experience, it gets the job done faster than other models.

-This wood planer also has a 2-speed gearbox, allowing users to choose between slow and fast operations.
+This wood planer also has a 2-speed gearbox, allowing you to choose between slow and fast operations.
 As a beginner, you’ll find this feature extra handy when you’re handling material you’re unfamiliar with.

 (You might want to check this guide on how to sharpen your plane iron to get the most out of your tool)